ethancaballero/broken_neural_scaling_laws/README.md

-# Code Release for "Broken Neural Scaling Laws" paper
+# Code Release for "Broken Neural Scaling Laws" (BNSL) paper

 To reproduce the Fitting and Extrapolation of BNSL on 4 Digit Addition from Figure 4 Left, run